hzionn/get-shit-done/README.md

 # get-shit-done

-a Todo webapp with frontend/backend separation.
+A Todo webapp with frontend/backend separation.

+# Requirements

+- Python
+- `npm`

+# Tech Stack

+- Django for backend
+- React for frontend

 # Setup